fermga/TNFR-LFS/docs/telemetry.md

 * `/outgauge 1 127.0.0.1 3000`
 * `/insim 29999`

+The HUD subcommands reuse the same ports, so the configuration can live either in `cfg.txt` (persistent) or be set ad-hoc via the in-sim console commands above.

+### Extended payloads

+TNFR × LFS derives most metrics from the OutSim wheel packet and the OutGauge extended block.
+Make sure those richer payloads are available:

-Extend the OutSim block with `OutSim Opts ff` in `cfg.txt` (or use `/outsim Opts ff`) so that TNFR × LFS receives the player ID, wheel packet and driver inputs needed by the fusion module.
+* Add `OutSim Opts ff` to `cfg.txt` (or run `/outsim Opts ff`) to expose the player index, wheel loads/forces/deflections and driver inputs required by the fusion module.
+* Enable the OutGauge extensions so the dashboard exporter sends the temperature and pressure profiles that feed the tyre/thermal indicators.
+At minimum set `OutGauge Opts OG_EXT_TYRE_TEMP OG_EXT_TYRE_PRESS OG_EXT_BRAKE_TEMP` (or the equivalent bitmask value `0x0007`) before launching the session.

+When Live for Speed omits any of those blocks, TNFR × LFS keeps the last valid sample or reports "no data" instead of inventing synthetic readings.
+CSV-based imports follow the same rule: the reader preserves missing columns as ``math.nan`` so the downstream metrics surface the absence explicitly.

 ### Asynchronous ingestion